 - Communicate consistently with students in a competent and courteous manner.

-- Advocate a work environment that encourages personal & professional development, as well as teamwork.
+- Advocate a work environment that encourages personal and professional development, as well as teamwork.

 - Lead students through the financial aid process promptly and effectively.

 - Implement compliance, privacy, and confidentiality of student records.

 What are the tuition and fees for the Pharmacy Program?

 Please see the Graduate Tuition and Fees page for the available program options.

 FDU’s school code is 002607.

 How do I complete my Free Application for Federal Student Aid (FAFSA)?